sshelll/CmdTab/README.md

 1. Download the `.dmg` file from the releases page
 2. Open the `.dmg` file and drag CmdTab to your Applications folder
-3. Launch CmdTab from your Applications folder
+3. **Important**: Since this is a self-built application, macOS will prevent it from opening by default.
+To allow it:
+   - Go to System Settings > Privacy & Security, find the message about CmdTab being blocked, and click "Open Anyway"
-4. Grant necessary permissions when prompted
+4. Grant necessary permissions when prompted (Accessibility permissions are required for the app to function properly)

 ## Usage